A Guide to Contract Manufacturing in Vietnam

 Vietnam’s Manufacturing Geography

-Vietnam’s industrial development is not uniform across the country.
-Different regions have evolved to specialize in different types of manufacturing, based on infrastructure, workforce availability, and historical foreign investment.
-Understanding Vietnam’s manufacturing geography helps you choose suppliers that align with your product needs and logistics strategy.
+Understanding Vietnam’s manufacturing geography will help you choose suppliers that align with your product needs and logistics strategy.

 North Vietnam (Hanoi, Bac Ninh, Hai Phong)